 A good way to avoid spending too much time on bios and getting overwhelmed is to use archetypes and ways of describing character traits that come up in the real world.

-In my writing, I like to think about what the characters’ astrological signs would be.
-There are often many unique details included in these charts that can bring out some interesting and specific traits.
+In my writing, I like to think about the characters’ astrological signs.
+Often, these charts include many unique details that can bring out some interesting and specific traits.

 Similar to this, the Myers-Briggs personality test gives detailed descriptions of a variety of personality traits.
-If you’re looking to explore your character’s psyche, this is a great thing to look into.
+If you want to explore your character’s psyche, this is great to look into.

 Other fun methods can come from a variety of popular media.
 If you’ve ever played role-playing games like Dungeons and Dragons, you can use the alignment system.
 Is your character lawful good, chaotic evil, or somewhere in between?